 Students will install their artwork in a community setting.
 They’ll use feedback from the community, and their reflections, to assess their work and their growth in awareness, empathy, and global citizenship.

 This project can be adapted to elementary, high, or middle school students.
 Multiple classes can participate.
 It is flexible in both time and scope, and in consultation with the school’s art teachers, will be designed to meet the needs of your art program.

 It is possible to include grade levels across the school in coordinated activities depending on how broad your initiative is.
 I can provide presentations for all grade levels.
 Let’s talk.

 The media and materials used are not fixed – students can use multi-media, installation, performance art, photography, you name it.
 This project is theme- based and therefore adaptable to the needs of your curriculum.
 Schools provide the materials.
 If there’s a genre you’d like to stretch your students with, let me know.

-A residency can last from two weeks (minimum) up to four weeks (maximum).
+A residency is based on your needs, but I recommend two weeks (minimum) up to four weeks (maximum).
 One full day should be for planning with teachers involved in the project.
-The extent of the project can be adapted to fit your schedule, but in my experience students will need 3 to 4 weeks to produce a satisfying result.
+The extent of the project can be adapted to fit your schedule.
 In a shorter visit I can get you and your students set up and started and then hand it off to you.
 I’m very flexible, let’s work something out.